Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/01_introduction/introduction.rst

 The beauty of this approach is that once a thing has been set up (socket opened, file created, etc.) the same code can be used to operate on it, regardless of what exactly it represents.
 This is known as *polymorphism* and is one of key aspects of OOP (object-oriented programming, explained in later chapters).
 The respective OOP terms for opening, using and closing objects are *construction*, *methods* and *destruction*.

+Even though majority of Linux kernel code is C (which has no explicit features for object-oriented programming), specific patterns from OOP can be seen in its interfaces.
+Later in the tutorial you will learn dedicated C++ features for OOP.

 Standard library streams
 ########################

-Obviously C++ streams are a higher level of abstraction - you don't want to directly call OS-level functions when performing I/O - doing so is bug-prone and limits code portability.
-On platforms where linux is the kernel, C++ standard library streams are just wrapper code around it that add buffering, error handling, formatting and other features.
+C++ streams are a higher level of abstraction - you don't want to directly call OS-level functions when performing I/O - doing so is bug-prone and limits code portability.
+On platforms where Linux is the kernel, C++ standard library streams are just wrapper code around it that add buffering, error handling, formatting and other features.
 On other platforms (e.g. Windows) the logic is more complex as the interface mandated by the C++ standard differs from the interface provided by the OS.

 Streams in the standard library form a hierarchy of types: